Volto Nascosto

 Volto Nascosto (Italian: "Hidden Face") is the title of an Italian short comic series written by Gianfranco Manfredi for Sergio Bonelli Editore.
 The first issue was published on 10 October 2007.

 The miniseries is made up of 14 issues, meant to form a single, long graphic novel, as Manfredi already did with Magico Vento.

-Among the artists working at the series there are Goran Parlov (the characters' graphic creator and first issue's artist), Massimo Rotundo (also the covers' author), Giuseppe Matteoni, Ersin Burak (a Turkish artist at his first experience with Bonelli), Roberto Diso, Giovanni Freghieri, Alessandro Nespolino, Leomacs and Gigi Simeoni.
+Among the artists working on the series there are Goran Parlov (the characters' graphic creator and first issue's artist), Massimo Rotundo (also the covers' author), Giuseppe Matteoni, Ersin Burak (a Turkish artist at his first experience with Bonelli), Roberto Diso, Giovanni Freghieri, Alessandro Nespolino, Leomacs and Gigi Simeoni.

 Plot

 The story is set up towards the end of the nineteenth century and takes place among Rome, Ethiopia (the only African country that, in this period, resisted European imperialism) and Eritrea, Italian colonies in Africa.

 The main character is "Volto Nascosto", a mysterious Islamic warrior and prophet whose face is covered with a silver mask and who, in the story, leads the resistance of Ethiopian people against foreign invaders.
 (His figure was based on real Islamic legends.)
 However, the series doesn't only revolve around Volto Nascosto, but deals with various characters, whose events continuously intertwine with each other.
-This multiplicity of voices is a rather innovative aspect for Bonelli's publishing house.
+This multiplicity of voices is a rather innovative aspect of Bonelli's publishing house.

 The characters playing around Volto Nascosto are: